 In 1952, a young John Richardson moved to the palatial Château de Castille in Provence with the prickly older curator and Cubist collector, Douglas Cooper.
-Well-connected, cultured and extremely wealthy, their life was a whirlwind of parties and elaborate dinners and they got to know Georges Braque and his wife who were living nearby and every two months they visited the septuagenarian Pablo Picasso at his home.
-Even then Picasso was unquestionably the greatest artist of the 20th century, and his magnetic and deeply mercurial personality attracted a steady stream of characters, concubines and chancers all fluttering hopefully around the south of France in his wake.
+Well-connected, cultured and extremely wealthy, their life was a whirlwind of parties and elaborate dinners, within months they they got to know Georges Braque and every two months they visited the septuagenarian Pablo Picasso who lived nearby.
+Even then Picasso was unquestionably the greatest artist of the 20th century, and his magnetic and deeply mercurial personality attracted a steady stream of characters, concubines and chancers all fluttering around his home in the south of France.

 Richardson, spying an opportunity, hedged his bets on one of the many hangers on, the beautiful Jacqueline Roque, “big pair of breasts and a big pair of buttocks and not much in between”, that’s just what the “uncontrollable horny” Picasso liked.
 So on a trip back from Paris he bought her a Dior bullfighter’s cape as a present.
 Fortunately for Richardson she soon became Picasso’s mistress and the young British writer suddenly found himself given unprecedented access to Picasso’s inner life and the intricacies of his creative process.
 Their friendship would last until Picasso’s death, in 1973.